 A Planner also.
 Live too much in the future that they miss opportunities in the here-and-now. maybe due to analysis paralysis.
 Need two accounts - one directed towards long-term savings and another specifically for “mad money” to use for indulgences today.

-16 - Enhancer - Effective.
+16 - Enhancer - Effective and Stress Shopper.
 Very future-oriented, often frugal and generally won’t spend above what they make.

 However, they will spend high amounts on items they feel are important to them after extensive analysis, more than other